- saying that you are all ears means the other person has got your full attention in terms of listening to him

-- I was all years when my grandfather was telling about his adventure trip to Himalayas in his youth.
+- I was all years when my grandfather was telling about his adventure trip to the Himalayas in his youth.

 - As soon as he heard about the announcement of lottery results on the TV, he was all ears as he himself had purchased five of them.

-- When the prime minister came on the stage and started his speech, the audience were all ears with the noisy auditorium suddenly becoming quiet.
+- When the prime minister came on the stage and started his speech, the audience was all ears, with the noisy auditorium suddenly becoming quiet.

-- There was a pin drop silence in the courtroom and everybody were all ears as the robber started to confess his crimes.
+- There was pin-drop silence in the courtroom, and everybody was all ears as the robber started to confess his crimes.

-This phrase got originated back in 18th century.
-By nature we hear from our ears, so all ears means we are using our both ears to listen someone.
-All ears give the meaning of attention, care, interest of listening someone keenly.
+This phrase got originated back in the 18th century.
+By nature, we hear from our ears, so all ears means we are using our both ears to listen to someone.
+All ears give the meaning of attention, care and interest in listening to someone keenly.